EdyTheCow/docker-media-center/docs/config/riven.md

 ## Zurg / Rclone
 First make sure you pasted the real-debrid API key in Zurg's config file at `dmc-riven/debrid/data/zurg/config.yml` By default real-debrid's drive will be mounted on your server at the path `/mnt/zurg`.
-It's recommended to leave it as is, if you do want to change it.
-You'll have to modify the path in multiple files, you can find documentation on that in [References ](/docker-media-center/references ) section.
+It's recommended to leave it as is.

 ### Start Zurg and Rclone
 It's important that Zurg and Rclone are started before other services.